 The Furan and DGA tests are specifically not for determining the quality of transformer oil, but for determining any abnormalities in the internal winding of paper insulation of the transformer, which cannot be otherwise noticed without a complete analysis of the transformer.

 |3||Viscosity||ISO 3104||D-445||IS 1448 [P-25]|

 |7||Acidity||IEC 62021||D-974||IS 1448 [P-2]|

 |12||Furan analysis||IEC 61198||D-5837||—–|

 The most important function of transformer oil is to provide electrical insulation.
 Any increase in moisture may result in the dielectric breakdown as content can decrease the insulating properties of the oil.
-Many transformers contain cellulose-based paper that is used as an insulation in the winding.
-Excessive moisture content can result in the breakdown of this paper insulation with a resultant loss in the performance.
+Many transformers contain cellulose-based paper that is used as insulation in the winding.
+Excessive moisture content can result in the breakdown of this paper insulation with a resultant loss in performance.

 Corrosive sulphur forms acidic conditions in Transformers.
 This is a vital test as DGA, MAD (Moisture, Acid & Dielectric) and Furan analysis, tests may indicate normal operation even when failure is imminent.
 However, in this test, oil gets replaced if corrosive sulphur oil is found.

 The total acid number is the quantity of base (mg of KOH) that is required to neutralize acid constituents in 1g of a sample.
 If oil becomes acidic, the water content in the oil becomes more soluble to the oil.
 The acidity of oil deteriorates the insulation property of paper insulating the winding.
 Acidity triggers the oxidation process and rusting of iron in the presence of moisture.
 An increase in acid indicates that sludge formation is beginning to occur or is occurring.